 At least 5 per cent of the new social housing homes will be easy to access for Victorians with disabilities.
 This includes drop-off areas, paths, lifts and car parking.
 Inside the home, kitchens, bathrooms and storage will also be accessible.

 Safe and publicly accessible open and green spaces are a key feature of the redevelopment.

 We asked for community feedback in March and April 2021 to learn more about opportunities to improve and create integrated connections and welcoming public spaces in the redevelopment.
 Read how your feedback has influenced the development plans in our engagement report.

 Community reference group

-The Community Reference Group (CRG) represents the local community’s interests in this project.
-The CRG is chaired by Mr John Kennedy MP – State Member for Hawthorn.
-The group offers a local perspective and knowledge and encourages discussions with residents, businesses and interested groups.
-CRG members help to make sure the local community learns more about the project.
-While the group has no formal decision-making capacity, local knowledge contributes to better locally informed choices.
+The Community Reference Group (CRG) was formed to represent the local community’s interests in this project.
+The group provided a local perspective and knowledge and encouraged discussions with residents, businesses and interested groups.
+CRG members helped the local community to learn more about the project.
+While the group had no formal decision-making capacity, local knowledge contributed to better locally informed choices.

 Hansen Yuncken Pty Ltd – main works contractor